niuus/Snes9xRX/README.md

-This settings screen will allow you to customize a few aspects on how the Menu works including the Exit Action, Wiimote Orientation (for navigating through the menus), Music Volume, Sound Effects Volume, Display Virtual Memory (inside the Game Menu), Language, the type of Preview Image you'd like on the Choose Game screen, and a toggle to show or hide the "New SRAM" button.
-The Exit Action can be set to "Return to Loader", "Return to Wii Menu" and "Power off Wii".
+This settings screen will allow you to customize a few aspects on how the Menu works including the Exit Action, Wiimote Orientation (for navigating through the menus), Music Volume, Sound Effects Volume, Satellaview BIOS (better explained in the Satellaview section below), Language (all menus), the type of Preview Image you would like to see on the Choose Game screen, a toggle to show or hide the "New SRAM" button inside the Save/Load/Delete menus, and Display Virtual Memory, the latter two shown inside the Game Menu.

+The Exit Action can be set to "Return to  Wii Menu", "Power off Wii", "Return to Loader" or simply "Auto", which will determine the Exit Action based on the context of how you load the emulator.

 ### NETWORK